rajinder-yadav/dm-css/README.md

 |my|0-7|Margins top and bottom|
 |mx|0-7|Margins left and right|

-Add margin to all side, size values range from 0 to 7 and follow the Golden Ratio.
+Add margin to all sides, size values range from 0 to 7 and follow the Golden Ratio.

 ```html
 <div class="m0">Margin size 0</div>